RamaLingeswaraRao950/LifeClock/README.md

 ### 📌 Usage :--

 1. Launch the app.
-2. Choose between:
+2. Choose between :

               - From your age tab → Enter age in years.
               - From your DOB tab → Enter date in DD-MM-YYYY format.

-3. Click Calculate.
+4. Click Calculate.
-4. View your life stats in real time, including fun facts and progress bar.
+5. View your life stats in real time, including fun facts and progress bar.

 ### ⚙️ Tech Stack :--